-42 Movement of honey supers [s 50, s 51(a), (c)]
+44 Movement of honey supers [s 50, s 51(a), (c)]

-- (1) Unless otherwise provided by this emergency order, a person may move: - (a) a honey super within the Varroa mite general emergency zone for the purpose of honey extraction, or - (b) an empty honey super within the Varroa mite general emergency zone or into the Varroa mite surveillance emergency zone for the purpose of transporting the honey super between premises. - (2) Before moving a honey super under subclause (1)(a), the person in charge of the honey super must: - (a) take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport, and - (b) seal the honey super to make it bee-proof and prevent leakage of apiary product. - (3) Before moving an empty honey super under subclause (1)(b), the person in charge of the honey super must ensure the honey super is wrapped in a bee-proof manner. - (4) The person transporting a honey super under this clause (including an empty honey super) must ensure that the honey super remains sealed or bee-proof until it reaches its destination.
+- (1) A person may move a honey super within the Varroa mite general emergency zone or into the Varroa mite surveillance emergency zone for the purpose of honey extraction. - (2) Before moving a honey super under subclause (1), the person in charge of the honey super must take all practical measures to clear bees from the honey super before loading the honey super onto a vehicle for transport. - (3) A honey super from which honey has been removed in the Varroa mite general emergency zone may be stored or placed back on a hive within that zone.